 In You & Your World the focus in December is needs and wants.
 We talk about how peoples' needs and wants are met and how media affects attitudes.
+We will also talk about the concept of supply and demand and that we are consumers.
 We will meet these outcomes through read alouds, class discussions, and role playing.